Qsanti/ClassicML-vs-CNN-vs-TransferLearning/README.md

 ## Results

-Because of the similarity of the images, the Classic ML has outstandig results, proven that classic ML is still a good option for this kind of tasks, deppending on the dataset.
+Because of the **similarity** of the features of the face images, the Classic ML has outstandig results, proven that classic ML is still a good option for this kind of tasks, in some data sets.

 Type | Model | Accuracy | F-score
 ---|---|---|---